RyanJeong/DSA/02_Linked_List/README.md

 #   Linked List<br>
+> In computer science, a **linked list** is a data structure consisting of a group of nodes which together represent a sequence.
+Under the simplest form, each node is composed of a datum and a reference (in other words, a link) to the next node in the sequence; more complex variants add additional links.
+This structure allows for efficient insertion or removal of elements from any position in the sequence.<br>

+##  Basic Concepts and Nomewnclature<br>
+* Each record of a linked list is often called an **element** or **node**.<br>
+* The field of each node that contains the address of the next node is usually called the ** *next* link** or ** *next* pointer**.
+The remaining fields are known as the **data, information, value, cargo, or payload** fields.<br>
+* The **head** of a list is its first node.
+The **tail** of a list may refer either to the rest of the list after the head, or to the last node in the list.
+In Lisp and some derived languages, the next node may be called the **cdr** (pronounced could-er) of the list, while the payload of the head node may be called the car.<br>

+##  Features<br>
 * Is able to grow in size as needed<br>
 * Does not require the shifting of items during insertions and deletions<br>

 ##  Key Differences Between Array List and Linked List<br>

 |                | Array List                                                                                                              | Linked List |